 - ependymal cells – tumours that start in these cells are called ependymomas

 Astrocytomas are the most common type of glioma in both adults and children.

 Astrocytomas can be low grade (slow growing) or high grade (fast growing).
-Low grade astrocytomas (grade 1 and grade 2) are more common in children.
-And high grade tumours (grade 3 and grade 4) are more common in adults.
+Low grade astrocytomas (grade 1 and grade 2) are more common in children and young adults.
+High grade tumours (grade 3 and grade 4) are more common in older adults.

 Oligodendroglioma is a rare type of brain tumour.
 They are more common in adults but can also start in young children.